ericfortis/final-cut-pro-scene-detect/README.md

 You video file should be in a directory Final Cut Pro can access &mdash; your 📂`Home` and 📂`Movies` directories are allowed by default. **Otherwise, grant Full-Disk Access** to Final Cut Pro.
-If not, Final Cut will crash when importing the `fcpxml` project &mdash; for example, that will happen if your video is in your ⚠️ _Desktop_, ⚠️ _Documents_, or any other TCC-protected folder.
+If not, Final Cut will crash when importing the project.
+For example, that will happen if your video is in your ⚠️ _Desktop_, ⚠️ _Documents_, or any other TCC-protected folder, regardless of where the `.fcpxml` file is.